THE DANGERS OF PRE-WORKOUT

-In this guest blog by Jorden Bres, Strength & Conditioning Coach at NOC * NSF, you can read more about the dangers of some Pre workouts.
-With First Energy Gum we offer a good alternative by means of a direct and healthy energy boost.
+In this guest-blog by Jorden Bres, Strength & Conditioning Coach for NOC*NSF, you will read the dangers of some pre-workout shakes.
+With First Energy Gum we can supply you with a good alternative to get your instant and healthy energy boost.

-First is the alternative to pre-workouts.
-The fast and pure consumption of 80 mg caffeine is efficient and not harmful to your body.
-The perfect way to get a natural energy boost for your competitions and training sessions.
+The fast and pure effect of caffeine is efficient and unharmful to your body.
+Caffeine is the perfect way to get a natural energy boost before a match or workout.